yyangflatiron/web-js-oo-task-list-web-0616/README.md

 # JS Test Driven Task List
 ## Instructions:

 Create an object oriented task list.
 You're going to need to build a basic all front end app.
-There will be no persitence.
+There will be no persistence.
 However, you will need two models, one for List(s) and Task(s).

 These models will:
 - need autoincrementing IDs as well as some "class" methods.